Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Return the full structured dossier for a named entity', which is a specific verb+resource combination.
-It distinguishes from siblings by specifying it returns the canonical citable artifact for entities, unlike describe_pattern or describe_place.
+The description clearly states it returns a full structured dossier for a named entity, listing specific return fields.
+It distinguishes itself from siblings like describe_meeting by focusing on entities and mentioning the canonical citable artifact.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.